taneshqGupta/IC-252-Assignment-Solutions-IIT-Mandi/README.md

 This repository contains my personal solutions to all assignments for the IC252 Probability and Statistics course at IIT Mandi.
 By :: Taneshq Gupta (CSE-UG/IIT-MANDI).

+**📄 Note**: Assignment question papers are also included as PDF files in their respective assignment folders.

 ## 📚 Course Overview
 - **Course Code**: IC252
 - **Course Title**: Probability and Statistics